The sections below include information about the structure of a package directory. It explains the purpose of each file in a package.

 field

-You can specify the modules which should be visible to the outside using the export
+By default, only the default module of the package is public.
+To control this behavior, specify the modules, which should be visible to the outside using the export

-field.
-The export field accepts a string array, which contains the names of the modules which
+table.
+The export field accepts a string array, which accepts the names of the modules that need to be publicly visible.
+The modules should be referred to in the <pacakge_name>.<module_name>

 format.
 The default module should be referenced by the package name.